Time Pressure in Software Engineering: A Systematic Review: Empirical results

 \subsubsection{Effect on decision making}

-The 19-month ethnographic study conducted by ~\citet{perlow2002speed} showed that although fast decision making was initially beneficial for the company's growth, it eventually led to bad decisions.
+The 19-month ethnographic study conducted by \citet{perlow2002speed} showed that although fast decision making was initially beneficial for the company's growth, it later led to bad decisions.
 With a growing artificial sense of emergency, decisions had to be made faster, and the decision-making board ignored valid objections because making a fast decision had become more important than making the right decision.

-The effect of time pressure on decision making in Agile software development was pondered at length by ~\citet{riordan2013time}.
+The effect of time pressure on decision making in Agile software development was pondered at length by \citet{riordan2013time}.
 In their conceptual framework, decision quality was explained with three temporal parameters: time pressure, polychronicity (i.e., unexpected or sporadic order of tasks), and iterative decision making.

-In a research proposition, ~\citet{lohan2013impact} formulated hypotheses concerning group cohesiveness, time pressure, and decision outcomes.
-In a later article ~\citet{lohan2014investigation} confirmed many of the hypotheses.
+\citet{lohan2014investigation} investigated decision quality under time pressure.
 Better decision quality was achieved when time pressure was perceived to be stimulating, enjoyable, or satisfying.
 However, based on results when time pressure is perceived to be annoying, discouraging, and upsetting, there does not appear to be an effect on decision quality.
-Thus, the authors recommended managers facilitate and create conditions in which time pressure is seen as stimulating.